Scaffold

 Q: How do I set up a scaffold project for my team?

-A: Create the scaffold app, add services, commit to version control, and team members can use the Makefile commands.
+A: Create the scaffold app, add services, and commit the configuration to version control so team members can use it.

 Example: